Layr-Labs/eigenlayer-middleware/docs/BLSSignatureChecker.md

     onlyCoordinatorOwner
 ```

 This method allows the `RegistryCoordinator` Owner to update `staleStakesForbidden` in the `BLSSignatureChecker`.
-If stale stakes are forbidden, `BLSSignatureChecker.checkSignatures` will perform an additional check when querying each quorum's apk, operator stakes, and total stakes.
+If stale stakes are forbidden, `BLSSignatureChecker.checkSignatures` will perform an additional check when querying each quorum's apk, Operator stakes, and total stakes.

 This additional check requires that each quorum was updated within a certain block window of the `referenceBlockNumber` passed into `BLSSignatureChecker.checkSignatures`.